Rockylars/Wulfram/docs/challenges/The Witching Hour/perks.md

 [Q3] [Lukki Mutation](https://noita.wiki.gg/wiki/Lukki_Mutation): "You grow curious additional limbs that fight for you"
 <br>
 You gain flight and your legs will occasionally jab enemies, this will not break invisibility.
+Spiked rocks can't hurt you.
+You can not cross 3 tile long gaps.

 [Q3] [Melee Immunity](https://noita.wiki.gg/wiki/Melee_Immunity): "You take no contact damage"
 <br>